microsoft/xpoc-framework/README.md

 -   A client-side HTML portal to create XPOC manifests and verify XPOC resources ([README](./samples/client-side-html/README.md))
 -   A Chrome/Edge browser extension to verify XPOC URIs ([README](./samples/browser-extension/README.md))

-_Note_: we are working on other implementations, including a reference TypeScript library, and a server-side portal.
+_Note_: we are working on other implementations, including a portal with a server backend.
 See the project's active branches for work-in-progress implementations.

-## Open questions

-We are seeking feedback on the following open questions:

--   Should the XPOC manifest live in the Origin's website root directory (as currently specified) or in a `/.well-known` directory (as specified in [RFC 5785](https://datatracker.ietf.org/doc/html/rfc5785)).
-The current approaches is simpler, but using a well-known folder follows a pattern used by many web discovery protocols and might provide organizational benefits.
--   Should the linked accounts and content items be listed in the same manifest (as currently specified), or listed in two different ones?
-Presumably, the linked account list will not change very often while the content item list would grow frequently.
-Should a different URI prefixes be used for these two different data types?
-This would facilitate the validation tools implementation, at the expense of a slightly more complicated specification.

 ## Contributing